stefang/mqtt-iotes-test/README.md

 }
 ```

-If you send the following JSON it fails to register at `deviceSubscribe` but it does arrive at the strategy.
+If you send the following JSON it fails to register at `deviceSubscribe` but it does arrive at the MQTT client in the strategy.
 ```
 {
   "test": "message2",